NathanResendeP/CopyADGroup/README.md

 ---

 ## 📁 Project Structure
-You need to creat the following structure:
+You need to create the following structure:
 ```
 CopyADGroups/
 ├── logo/